“I am determined that I would examine and study all things that are done in this world” Ecclesiastes 1:12-18

 How will the subject be assessed?
 KS4

 Pupils sit two internal assessments in formal conditions (PPEs) and these are used to inform additional learning support strategies.
-These are at the end of year 10 (May), spring term in year 11 (January).
+These are at the end of year 10 and in Autumn Term 2 in Year 11.

 Enrichment and / or extra-curricular activities